jofri/fairpoint/README.md

 # FairPoint - Get all sides of the story

 -  **Your go-to news app** - Instant access to the latest news by category

--  **Analyze your news habits** - Sign up for free to access analytics about what newspapers and political opinions you read
+-  **Analyze your news habits** - Sign up for free to access analytics about what newspapers and political opinions you read (UK focus)

 -  **A colourful way to track your bias** - Your app changes color based on the news-articles you visit, allowing you to track what political stance you're exposed to